-On this basis, the HV network costs that can be allocated to users with maximum demands in excess of 1,000 kVA are calculated through a process that ensures the cost is between the incremental and standalone cost of supply.
-This approach is consistent with the requirements of section 7.3 of the Code and demonstrated in section 7.3.
+On this basis, the HV network costs that can be allocated to users with maximum demands in excess of 1,000 kVA are calculated through a process that ensures the cost is between the avoidable and stand-alone cost of supply.
+This approach is consistent with the requirements of section 7.3D of the Code.